s0urav6529/softcopy-note/README.md

 ### clone a git repository

-For cloning a git repositoty need to copy the ssh/https link for the repositoty.
+For cloning a git repositoty need to copy the ssh/https 🔗 for the repositoty.

     git@github.com:xcompany/x-Managment.git [ssh]
     https://github.com/xcompany/x-Managment.git.git [https]